namangoel05/namangoel05.github.io/_posts/2022-08-28-your-new-blog-post.md

 The field of data science and statistics has its differences and similarities as per my understanding, some of them are stated below:

 Differences:
--The size of data consumed and processed
+The size of data consumed and processed
--Types of problems studied
+Types of problems studied
--Modelling Process
+Modelling Process

 Similarities:
--Knowledge of statistics
+Knowledge of statistics
--Using statistics to extract insights from data -Solving problems
+Using statistics to extract insights from data
+Solving problems

 How do you view yourself in relation to these two areas?